Tileni97/Currency-Converter/README.md

     ```sh
     cd mastermind-game
     ```
-3. Install the required dependencies (if any).
+3. Install the required dependencies.
 For this project, `tkinter` is used, which is included with standard Python installations.

 4. Run the game:
     ```sh